WeblateOrg/weblate/docs/api.rst

 The API is accessible on the ``/api/`` URL and it is based on `Django REST framework <http://www.django-rest-framework.org/>`_.
+You can use it directly or by :ref:`wlc`.

 Authentication and generic parameters
 +++++++++++++++++++++++++++++++++++++